bgressier/schema-inspector/README.md

 * **type**: function, array of function.
 * **usable on**: any.

-Custom checker =). "exec" functions take two three parameter (schema, post [, callback]).
+Custom checker =). "exec" functions take two parameters (schema, post [, callback]).
 To report an error, use `this.report([message])`.
 Very useful to make some custom validation.